By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

-Rabbit poop is important! – This guide will tackle everything related to rabbit poop.
+Rabbit poop!
+That’s right, Poop! – This guide will tackle everything related to rabbit poop.
 Poop is, at a core, the perfect way of telling if your rabbit is not only healthy but if they have any internal issues.

-Rabbits are herbivores which means they eat grass, weeds, and hay as a primary of their diet; due to this, their digestive system is extremely sensitive when it comes to processing their diet, which is easily spotted in their poop!
+Rabbits are herbivores, meaning they eat grass, weeds, and hay as a primary of their diet; due to this, their digestive system is susceptible when it comes to processing their diet, which is easily spotted in their poop!

 Your rabbit’s quality of poop can be thrown out of whack by simply giving too many treats, not having the right quality or quantity of hay, and even over-feeding their pellets.

-First, let’s talk about why rabbit poo is so important.
+First, let’s talk about why rabbit poo is so essential.
 Unlike other animals, rabbits produce two types of poop – hard, dry, and soft, moist pellets, also known as cecotropes.
-These cecotropes are essential to a rabbit’s diet, as they contain important nutrients, such as vitamins B and K, necessary for a rabbit’s health.
+These cecotropes are essential to a rabbit’s diet, as they contain nutrients, such as vitamins B and K, necessary for their health.

 So, when your bunny eats these soft poops, don’t worry – it’s completely normal and healthy!
 If your bunny is not eating its cecotropes, it could indicate an underlying health issue.